 If you are struggling to clear clogs, then there is the possibility that a clog is rooted in the old pipe.
 Even if you have a PVC lining pipe or copper ones, the pipe gets corroded over a while.
-This is due to the accumulation of minerals and dirt on the inside of the walls.
+This is due to the accumulation of minerals and dirt inside the walls.

-Pipes Ware Out from Pipe Corrosion
+Pipe Cracks from Pipe Corrosion